LNGO7/gqlfinances/README.md

 2. Run AddMoreData.py -> not required but essential to see how the graphs works
 3. Run PrepareFiles.py -> to create xls file with graphs

-## Automation
-For Windows, run run_windows.bat -> it will run all the scripts without the need of running them one by one For Linux, run run_linux.sh -> -> it will run all the scripts without the need of running them one by one

 # What does it do?

 ## GetGQL.py